anasshakil/metadata/README.md

 ## Requirements

--   Exiftool need perl to be installed on your system, download perl from https://www.perl.org/get.html
+-   Exiftool need perl to be installed on your system, [Download Perl](https://www.perl.org).
 -   Node.js version >= 16.x
--   ExifTool is no longer included with this package.
-[Download ExifTool](https://sourceforge.net/projects/exiftool/).</br>Read more about seamless ExifTool integration using `path` option in [documentation](#ExifMetadataReadWriteOptions).
+-   ExifTool is no longer included with this package, [Download ExifTool](https://sourceforge.net/projects/exiftool/).</br>Read more about seamless ExifTool integration using `path` option in [documentation](#ExifMetadataReadWriteOptions).

 ## Import & Configure